 - Fidelio Café – A music café where live piano performances accompany your espresso.

-- Burr & Co – A warm, classic café perfect for a quiet break in the city centre.
+- Burr & Co – The perfect spot for a quiet break in the city centre.

 - Rustique Literary Café – The dream spot for book lovers, surrounded by inspiring novels and poetry.